-GET CHANNEL_INFO <sampler-channel>
+GET CHANNEL INFO <sampler-channel>

-Where <sample-channel> is the sampler channel the frontend is interested in.
+Where <sampler-channel> is the sampler channel number the frontend is interested in.

-LinuxSampler will answer by sending a <CRLF> separated list string.
-Each answer line begins with the settings category name followed by a colon and then a space character <SP> and finally the info string to that setting category.
+LinuxSampler will answer by sending a <CRLF> separated list.
+Each answer line begins with the settings category name followed by a colon and then a space character <SP> and finally the info character string to that setting category.
 At the moment the following categories are defined:

-ENGINE_NAME - name of the engine that is deployed on the
+ENGINE NAME -

-sampler channel, "<NONE>" if there's no engine deployed yet for this sampler channel AUDIO OUTPUT TYPE - output system which used to output the audio signal (at the moment either "ALSA" or "JACK") AUDIO OUTPUT CHANNEL - the physical output channel for the audio signal INSTRUMENT - the file name of the loaded instrument, "<NONE>" if there's no instrument yet loaded for this sampler channel MIDI INPUT TYPE - at the moment only "ALSA" MIDI INPUT PORT - string representing the input MIDI port (in case of ALSA e.q.
-"64:0") MIDI INPUT CHANNEL - the MIDI input channel number this sampler channel should listen to VOLUME - channel volume factor (where a value < 1.0 means attenuation and a value > 1.0 means amplification)
+name of the engine that is deployed on the sampler channel, "<NONE>" if there's no engine deployed yet for this sampler channel output system which is currently used to output the audio signal (at the moment either "ALSA" or "JACK")

-The mentioned fields above don't have to be in a particular order.
+AUDIO OUTPUT TYPE -

-'''
+AUDIO OUTPUT CHANNEL -

-C: "GET CHANNEL_INFO 34"
+the physical output channel number for the audio signal

-S: "ENGINE_NAME: GigEngine"
+INSTRUMENT -

-"VOLUME: 1.0"
+the file name of the loaded instrument, "<NONE>" if there's no instrument yet loaded for this sampler channel at the moment only "ALSA", but will change in future character string representing the input MIDI port (in case of ALSA e.g. "64:0")

-"AUDIO_OUTPUT_TYPE: ALSA"
+MIDI INPUT TYPE -

-"AUDIO_OUTPUT_CHANNEL: 8"
+MIDI INPUT PORT -

-"INSTRUMENT: /home/joe/FazioliPiano.gig"
+MIDI INPUT CHANNEL -

-"MIDI_INPUT_TYPE: ALSA"
+the MIDI input channel number this sampler channel should listen to optionally dotted number for the channel volume factor

-"MIDI_INPUT_TYPE: ALSA"
+VOLUME -

-"MIDI_INPUT_PORT: 64:0"
+(where a value < 1.0 means attenuation and a value > 1.0 means amplification)

-"MIDI_INPUT_CHANNEL: 5"
+The mentioned fields above don't have to be in particular order.

-'''
+C: "GET CHANNEL INFO 34" S: "ENGINE_NAME: GigEngine" "VOLUME: 1.0" "AUDIO_OUTPUT_TYPE: ALSA" "AUDIO_OUTPUT_CHANNEL: 8" "INSTRUMENT: /home/joe/FazioliPiano.gig" "MIDI_INPUT_TYPE: ALSA" "MIDI_INPUT_PORT: 64:0" "MIDI_INPUT_CHANNEL: 5"